reneric/dental-exchange-soap-client/README.md

 ## Getting Started

-1. Set the correct environment in `soap.rb`:
+1. Set the correct environment in `request.rb`:
 	``` ruby
 	ENVIRONMENT = 'dev' # or 'production'
 	```